onkyoh/paper-kitchen/README.md

 - PostgreSQL database with Prisma as ORM.
 - React-Router for multi-page utility.
 - TailwindCSS for styling.
+- TanStack Query for API interactions and cache handling.
 - Zustand for global state management.
+- Vite for bundling and PWA functionality.
 - Testing tools used include Jest, Supertest, React Testing Library, and Cypress for e2e tests.

 ## Preparation